6 Top Day Hikes To Explore In Tuolumne Meadows

 For thousands of years, when the snow melted and the deer returned, Native Americans traveled to Tuolumne Meadows.
 During the 1800s, the Mono Trail crossed Tuolumne Meadows, linking Sierra Miwok people from the west and Mono Lake Paiute from the east.
 For a lengthy period, they traded pine nuts and obsidian from the Mono Basin for acorns and shell beads from west of the Sierra.

 At 8,600 feet (2,621 meters) of elevation, Tuolumne Meadows spends much of the year under a coat of snow.
 But for a brief time between June and September, the terrain becomes a lively flowered clearing between the waves of granite peaks.
 Tuolumne Meadows becomes an amazing place to explore!
-Below is the list of day hikes I had the opportunity to check it out and I hope you will too.
-For additional list of day hikes, and the trail conditions always please visit the National Park Service website.
+Below are the list of day hikes I had the opportunity to check it out.
+For additional list of day hikes, and the trail conditions always visit the National Park Service website.

 [video_lightbox_youtube video_id=”_akAEHgRkL4?rel=0″ width=”640″ height=”480″ anchor=”Glen Aulin”] Trail is packed with rich backcountry scenery, waterfalls, and stunning vistas.
 It is 11 miles (17.7 km) round-trip with an 800-foot of elevation gain.
 It takes 6-8 hours to complete the hike.
 The trail follows the Tuolumne River as it drops to Glen Aulin. [video_lightbox_youtube video_id=”HjP—MStGU?rel=0″ width=”640″ height=”480″ anchor=”Tuolumne Fall”] and White Cascade are four miles from the trailhead.
 The second bridge leading towards High-Sierra Camp has collapsed, and some parts of the trail are [video_lightbox_youtube video_id=”rpouZC-e4BA?rel=0″ width=”640″ height=”480″ anchor=”flooded”].